A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Surgery diagrams and ribbon graphs

-We will use the notion of a \textit{tangle diagram} to aid in the constructions below.
-A tangle is an embedding of an oriented $1$-manifold in the unit cube $I^3$ such that its boundary is contained in $1/2 \times I \times \{ 0,1\}$ up to isotopy keeping the endpoints fixed.
-A tangle is equipped with a framing of its normal bundle that is standard on the boundary and is specified in the usual way via the correspondence given by linking number.
-It will be convenient for us to allow coupons in our tangle diagrams.
-A coupon is an embedding of $I^2$ in $I^3$ and tangles are allowed to be connected to the boundary of this coupon.
-We will call a tangle diagram with coupons a \textit{ribbon graph}.
-An example of a ribbon graph we will use often is given in Figure \ref{ribbongraph}.
-From now on we will refer to this ribbon graph as $\Delta_g$ and denote by $-\Delta_g$ its inversion.
+To aid in the constructions below, we use the following definitions.
+A \textit{coupon} is an embedding of $I^2$ in the interior of the unit cube $I^3$.
+Fix a collection of coupons in $I^3$, and define a tangle to be an embedding of an oriented $1$-manifold in $I^3$, with its boundary contained in either $1/2 \times I \times \{ 0,1\}$ or the top or bottom edges $I \times \{0,1\}$ of coupons.
+Tangles are considered up to isotopy keeping the endpoints fixed.
+A framing of a tangle is an embedding of its normal bundle up to isotopy; this embedding is specified by a choice of parallel pushoff for the tangle, as above.
+We assume that the framing of any tangle connected to a coupon is parallel to the top or bottom edges of the coupon.
+A \textit{ribbon graph} is a collection of framed tangles and coupons in $I^3$, where tangles only intersect coupons at their endpoints.
+An example of a ribbon graph used often is given in Figure \ref{ribbongraph}.
+Refer to this ribbon graph as $\Delta_g$ and denote by $-\Delta_g$ its inversion.